 Brian increased his pace.
 "It's ready."

 Avia gripped his forearms as her pleasure increased.

-Avia met his thrusts, panting and moaning, until the pleasure was overwhelming.
+Avia met his thrusts until the pleasure was overwhelming.
 She spasmed and screamed.

-Brian held her for a few minutes before moving off her and the bed so they could clean up.
+Brian held her until they calmed down enough to move.
+He pulled out of her and helped her off the bed so they could clean up.

 It didn't take them long to scrub the slime from their bodies.